ralfbiedert/cheats.rs/content/_index.md

 ```

 - The **type of a variable** serves multiple important purposes, it:
-    1. dictates how the underlying bytes are to be interpreted,
+    1. dictates how the underlying bits are to be interpreted,
-    1. allows only well-defined operations on these bytes
+    1. allows only well-defined operations on these bits
-    1. prevents random other values or bytes to be written to the location.
+    1. prevents random other values or bits from being written to that location.
 - Here assignment fails to compile since the bytes of `M::new()` cannot be converted to form of type `S`.
 - **Conversions between types will _always_ fail** in general, **unless explicit rule allows it** (coercion, cast, ...).